Document Type | Modernised |

 Here let them fight with their slaves, not coming near another by three or four yards.
 The Vice sets them on as hard as he can.
 One of their wives come out and all to beat the Vice, and he runs away.

-Enter Marian-may-be-good, Hob’s wife, running in with a broom and part them.
+Enter Marian-may-be-good, Hob’s wife, running in with a broom, and parts them.

 Marian.